Meta-AF: Meta-Learning for Adaptive Filters: Beamforming Ablation

 \subsubsection{Diffuse Interferers}

 The diffuse scenario tests the ability to suppress omnidirectional noise in a perceptually pleasant fashion.
-We show these comparisons in the top portion of~\fref{fig:gscbar}.
-The input $\operatorname{SI-SDR}$ was $-0.71\,$dB and the input $\operatorname{STOI}$ was $0.674$.
-Meta-GSC~(blue, solid) performs $1.4\,$dB better and $0.003$ than RLS~(red, dotted) in $\operatorname{SI-SDR}$ and $\operatorname{STOI}$, respectively.
-When we repeated this experiment with a larger optimizer model, results improve further.
+We show these comparisons in the ``Diffuse Interferer'' rows of~\fref{fig:gscbar} and~\fref{fig:gscbssbar}.
+The median input $\operatorname{STOI}$ was $0.675$ and the median input $\operatorname{SI-SDR}$ was $-0.67$.
+Meta-GSC~(blue, solid) outperforms BD-RLS~(red, dotted) in $\operatorname{SI-SDR}$ performance with Meta-GSC scoring $12.54\,$dB improvement and BD-RLS scoring $10.53\,$dB improvement.
+In $\operatorname{STOI}$, Meta-GSC outperforms BD-RLS by $0.004$.
+The BSS Eval metrics show that Meta-GSC provides $5.8\,$dB more interferer suppression~($\operatorname{SIR}$) while simultaneously introducing $1.4\,$dB fewer artifacts~($\operatorname{SAR}$) and $2.02\,$dB less distortion~($\operatorname{SDR}$) than BD-RLS.
+Typically, enhancement algorithms trade improved interference suppression for additional artifacts.
+However, the meta-training scheme produces an optimizer which simultaneously improves both.